flynno-io/make-a-readme/README.md

 # Make a README

 ## Description
-A CLI for generating a high-quality README.md from your command line
+A CLI for generating a high-quality README.md for your application